 What Do You Mean By Cloud Computing?

-computing is all about services like databases, software, storage, analytics accessible through the internet.
+Cloud Computing is all about services like databases, software, storage, analytics accessible through the internet.
 It plays a prominent role in industries heavily dependent on article learning and machine learning.
 The cloud aims to bring efficiency to businesses by reducing costs and enabling users to focus on core business functions without any IT obstacles.

 The key characteristics of cloud computing are Agility, cost efficiency, real-time experience, easy maintenance, enhanced productivity of employees, scalability, and security of a database.

-A Cloud Engineer is handling the development and maintenance of cloud infrastructures.
+A Cloud Engineer handles the development and maintenance of cloud infrastructures.
 They design cloud solutions for companies, do coding for the cloud, and work with cloud networks.
 To simplify, cloud engineers are the ones who run the show from behind.
 Try to give maximum user experience by enabling users to access any information in real-time; it is being run and managed by a cloud engineer.
 Gaining a credible Cloud computing certification will help you land your dream job!

-Getting the right skills-sets, a credible certification, and relevant experience will set you on the right path.
+Getting the right skills-sets to become a cloud engineer, a credible certification, and relevant experience will set you on the right path.
 Dive into every bit of detail you need to know about how to become a cloud engineer.

 What curriculum does a professional certification course cover: